bieberg0n/simulation-of-UNO/README.md

-# simulation-of-UNO
+# UNO-game

-This repository just contains a .py file written in most basic python, using to show how 4 robots will play UNO game.
+The simulation.py file was written in most basic python, using to show how 4 robots will play UNO game.

-It is far from optimal, and completely have not any practical value.
+The client.py and server.py show how I try to make a usable uno game.
+It is just begining.